-This year's shortlists for the James Tait Black Prizes, Britain's longest-running book awards, has been announced.
+This year's shortlists for the James Tait Black Prizes, Britain's longest-running book awards, have been announced.

 The prizes are for the best work of fiction and biography published in the previous 12 months.
 Presented by the University of Edinburgh since 1919, they are the only major British book prizes judged by literature scholars and students.